-5 Conclusions
+6 Conclusions

-We have investigated some of the standard problems for unweighted automata on infinite trees and their generalization to weighted automata.
-In particular, we have looked at the inclusion and complementation problems for Büchi automata.
-Despite this class of automata not being closed under complementation, we have shown that for every looping or co-Büchi automaton it is possible to build a Büchi automaton of exponential size accepting the complement language.
+We have investigated some of the standard problems for unweighted automata on infinite trees and their generalizations to weighted tree automata.
+In particular, we have looked at the inclusion and complementation problems for parity tree automata.
+Despite the class of Büchi tree automata not being closed under complementation, for every looping or co-Büchi tree automaton it is possible to build a Büchi tree automaton of exponential size accepting the complement language.
 We demonstrated that these constructions can be generalized to the weighted setting, thus giving exponential time solutions to the weighted inclusion and complementation problems.
 Additionally, we described a black-box approach that solves these problems by performing several (unweighted) inclusion tests.